TheSupreet/webscrap-post/README.md

 ## Overview

 Web scraping is a technique used to extract data from websites.
-This project is built using Python and Django, and it pulls information from a popular news website to display on a user-friendly web page.
+This project is built using Python and Flask, and it pulls information from a popular news website to display on a user-friendly web page.
 Users can also upload their files and download data with ease.

 ## Features